jlengstorf/smashing-jamstack/README.md

   Jamstack!
 A Smashing Workshop
 </h1>
 <h3 align="center">
-  This is the workshop code to accompany the [Jamstack!
-Smashing workshop](https://smashingconf.com/online-workshops/workshops/jason-lengstorf/).
+  This is the workshop code to accompany the <a href="https://smashingconf.com/online-workshops/workshops/jason-lengstorf/">Jamstack!
+Smashing workshop</a>.
 </h3>
 <p align="center">
   Resources: